kz6fittycent/kz6fittycent/README.md

 May I never devise evil against any man: if any devise evil against me, may I escape . . . without the need of hurting him.
 May I love, seek, and attain only that which is good.
 May I wish for all men's happiness and envy none . . .
 May I win no victory which harms me or my opponent . . .
 May I respect myself . . .
-May I always keep tame that which rages within me."
+May I always keep tame that which rages within me.
 (This Age of Confusion, p.
 296.)
 ```

 <p align="center" style="width: 100%;">